yazdinip/CreditRisk/README.md

    # ensure your Kaggle API token lives under %USERPROFILE%\.kaggle\kaggle.json (or ~/.kaggle/kaggle.json)
    python -m creditrisk.pipelines.ingest_data --config configs/baseline.yaml
    ```
    The ingestion CLI uses the connector declared in `configs/baseline.yaml` (Kaggle competition downloads by default, but S3/Azure/DVC remotes are also supported) and enforces MD5 checksums before writing `reports/ingestion_summary.json`.
 If you already track the CSVs with DVC, flip the `type` to `dvc` and the same command will `dvc pull` the pinned bronze snapshot.
+Freshness metadata is derived from that file later.

 3. **Run the full pipeline**
    ```bash